Resources for students

 If you are experiencing an unexpected financial expense, the UM emergency loan programs may be able to assist you with short-term (interest/payment free) loans.

 We also understand that money may be tight, and you may need to look to a food bank.
-UM’s Food Bank is closed for in-person visits but are able to provide contactless delivery from Food Fare Winnipeg.
-Visit see the UM Food Bank website for instructions and how to order a food hamper.
+See the Personal Supports section for food bank options.

 Financial support for Indigenous students